mgraves236/affect-aware-game/README.md

 Data augmentation will be done in Python using [Albumentations](https://github.com/albumentations-team/albumentations/activity).
 Each image is resized to the size of 229x229px so that it matches the expected input of the Xception model.
 Then it is horizontally flipped and Gaussian Blur is added.
+The model achieves 63.87% accuracy on FER-2013 testing dataset.